o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-collision-groups.md

 + Group: **EnemyBullet**

 {{< note >}}
 You don't have to define an "enemy bullet" or a "player bullet" layer.
-Instead, you have a single **Bullet** layer and create separate collision groups to specify the objects that it collides with.
+Instead, define a single **Bullet** layer and create separate collision groups to specify the objects that it collides with.
 {{< /note >}}